1803–1804 Massachusetts legislature: House of Representatives

 The members of the House of Representatives are apportioned by incorporated township and therefore the number of representatives in the House of Representatives can vary.
-Every incorporated township that has atleast 150 ratable polls (taxable persons) is given one representative and for every additional 225 ratable polls, another representative is given.
+Every incorporated township that has at least 150 ratable polls (taxable persons) is given one representative and for every additional 225 ratable polls, another representative is given.
 Townships can choose not to send a representative to the House each session, therefore the total number of filled seats can fluctuate year-to-year.